If your Pothos start showing signs like yellowing and drooping, remember this fast-growing houseplant hates sitting wet, which may lead to root rot.

 Knowing which factor is the probable cause will help you apply the proper treatment before the problem grows.

 1. Overwatering the Plant

-Frequent watering or providing significant amounts in a short time will limit oxygen availability, leading to the choking root system.
+Frequent watering or providing significant amounts quickly will limit oxygen availability, leading to a choking root system.

-It will eventually lead to fungal buildup in the soil, damaging the root system.
+It eventually leads to a fungal buildup in the soil, damaging the root system.